MicrosoftDocs/semantic-kernel-docs/semantic-kernel/vs-code-tools/index.md

 Below is a list of possible errors you might receive and details on how to address them.

 Errors creating a Semantic Function
-- Unable to create function prompt file for <name>
+- Unable to create function prompt file for &lt;name&gt;
  - An error occurred creating the skprompt.txt file for a new semantic function.
 Check you can create new folders and files in the location specified for the semantic function.
-- Function <name> already exists.
-Found function prompt file: <file name>
+- Function &lt;name&gt; already exists.
+Found function prompt file: &lt;file name&gt;
  - A skprompt.txt file already exists for the semantic function you are trying to create.
 Switch to the explorer view to find the conflicting file.
-- Unable to create function configuration file for <file name>
+- Unable to create function configuration file for &lt;file name&gt;
  - An error occurred creating the config.json file for a new semantic function.
 Check you can create new folders and files in the location specified for the semantic function.
-- Configuration file for <file> already exists.
-Found function config file: <file name>
+- Configuration file for &lt;file&gt; already exists.
+Found function config file: &lt;file name&gt;
  - A config.json file already exists for the semantic function you are trying to create.
 Switch to the explorer view to find the conflicting file.

 Errors configuring an AI Endpoint